-DEA Versus Farmers and the States Regarding Legal Hemp Production
+DEA Versus Farmers and States Over Legal Hemp Production

 "Federal law prohibits cultivation without a permit.
 DEA determines whether any industrial hemp production authorized under a state statute is permitted, and it enforces standards governing the security conditions under which the crop must be grown.
 In other words, a grower needs to get permission from DEA to grow hemp or faces the possibility of federal charges or property confiscation, regardless of whether the grower has a state-issued permit.61